A July 22, 2019 announcement (received via email) features an upcoming talk hosted by the local Café Scientifque community,

 We hope to see you there!

 As per usual I searched for more information about Dr. Raeesi and his topic.
-First, I was a little curious as to how someone based in Toronto was recruited for talk in Vancouver but it all became clear after seeing Dr. Raeesi’s LinkedIn profile which lists his current employer as Precision NanoSystems Inc. (PNI).
+First, I was a little curious as to how someone based in Toronto was recruited for a* talk in Vancouver but it all became clear after seeing Dr. Raeesi’s LinkedIn profile which lists his current employer as Precision NanoSystems Inc. (PNI).
 The company has its corporate headquarters here in Vancouver and I’m guessing that employees from other offices come here from time to time.

 While I was looking for more information about Dr. Raeesi and his work I found that PNI is part of something called the Nanomedicines Innovation Network (NMIN), which is currently being hosted by the University of British Columbia (UBC; Vancouver, Canada).
 NMIN’s About page includes a history of the organization (scroll down the About page to Vision and Mission where you will see Two buttons, Fast Facts and History on the right side of your screen) ,